Adapting Your Exercise Plan During Times of Change

 We don’t want you to miss out on the exercises classes you want to attend, and now you don’t have to.
 The Whole U has recorded many of the exercise classes offered so those that can’t make the live classes can follow along when they can.
 Check them out here.

-Other tips for the new exercise routine
+Other tips for creating a new exercise routine

-2. Bring your workout clothes to work so you always have them handy
+2. Bring your workout clothes to work so you always have them handy.

-3. If your schedule is flexible, schedule your workouts like you do your meetings
+3. If your schedule is flexible, schedule your workouts like you do your meetings.

 9. Eat and exercise during your lunch break.
 Going for a short walk is a great way to clear your mind and re-energize your body for the afternoon.